Daniel Muir: New York Jets

 Muir was signed by the New York Jets on October 10, 2012.
 He was waived on October 30, 2012.

+Kansas City Chiefs

+Muir signed a reserve/future contract with the Kansas City Chiefs on January 18, 2013.
+He was released on June 14, 2013.

 Houston Texans

 On July 25, 2013, Muir signed with the Houston Texans.
-He was released by the Texans due to an Injury Settlement.
+He was released by the Texans on August 31, 2013 due to an injury settlement.

 Oakland Raiders

-On October 9, 2013 Muir signed with the Oakland Raiders.
+On October 9, 2013, Muir signed with the Oakland Raiders.

 Personal life

 Muir is one of many siblings and was raised by his Jamaican native parents in Lanham, Maryland.
 He married his college sweetheart Kristin Wright on April 25, 2009.

-Muir currently resides in Indianapolis with his family.
+Muir currently resides in Logansport, Indiana with his family.

 Muir hosted a Christmas dinner for homeless teens with the help of Outreach Inc.

+Muir is currently the pastor of the Indiana chapter of Straitway Truth Ministry in Logansport, Indiana, where he lives on a 5.6-acre property owned by the ministry.
+Muir was invited to join the Tennessee-based Black Hebrew Israelite group that preaches Biblical literalism by former Packers teammate Kabeer Gbaja-Biamila.

+2024 arrest

+Muir was named a person of interest by Indiana State Police in the disappearance of his 14-year-old son Bryson on June 27, 2024.
+Bryson, who went missing on June 16, 2024, was found on July 3 safe during an Indiana State Police raid on the Muirs' Logansport property and placed in child services.
+On July 3, 2024, Muir was arrested for obstruction of justice and domestic battery, and his wife was arrested for obstruction of justice.
+The couple were denied bond as they were deemed flight risks, and their trial was scheduled for March 10, 2025.